 Few eerie facts about Baba Harbhajan:

 - Babaji is still enrolled as a Major in the Indian army and his monthly salary is sent to his family members.

 - The room of Babaji has all necessities like a bedroll, table, water bottle, mirror, an umbrella, clock, etc. just like any other soldier.
 His uniform is neatly ironed and shoes are polished every day.
 On some days, army men have reported to have found mud on the shoes and crumbled bed sheets.

 - Babaji is allowed an annual leave in September.
 During this time, his luggage is packed and it is sent to his hometown in Dibrugarh Express from the New Jalpaiguri station.
 During the entire journey, the berth allocated to him is left empty.
 He is also accompanied by two other soldiers in his journey.

 - Even the Chinese army accepts the presence of Babaji and places an empty chair for him during flag meetings between the two sides.

-The Baba mandir is a small temple with tapered roofs.
+The Baba Mandir is a small temple with tapered roofs.

-In the main room, there is a brass idol of Baba Harbhajan in sitting posture, placed on a bed surrounded with golden railings.
+In the main room, there is a brass idol of Baba Harbhajan in sitting posture, placed on a bed surrounded by golden railings.
 He wears a turban and has a scarf over his shoulders.
 There is a half photo of Baba in army uniform hanging on the walls.